CrunchyData/crunchy-katacoda/postgis/load_data/06-qgis.md

  QGIS has a tool called [DB Manager](https://docs.qgis.org/3.16/en/docs/user_manual/plugins/core_plugins/plugins_db_manager.html#dbmanager) that allows you to integrate databases such as Postgres/PostGIS.

-Importing
- spatial data is as simple as adding your shapefile/GeoJSON/GIS file as a layer in your project, and then using DB Manager to import the layer into PostGIS.
+Importing spatial data is as simple as adding your shapefile/GeoJSON/GIS file as a layer in your QGIS project, and then using DB Manager to import the layer into PostGIS.
 The DB Manager lets you export spatial data in various formats as well, and even allows you to run queries against your database from within QGIS.